httpwg/http-core/CONTRIBUTING.md

 consensus or notification.
 Typically, any discussion will take place on the issue itself.

 Otherwise, the `open` issues in the issues list are those that we are currently or plan to discuss.
-When an issue is `closed`, it implies that the issue's proposed resolution is reflected in the draft; if a closed issue is labeled with `has-consensus`, it means that the incorporated resolution has Working Group consensus.

 Issues can be discussed on the mailing list or the issues list.
 The editors can also propose resolutions to issues for the group's consideration by incorporating them into the draft(s).

-When a new draft is published, the issues that have been closed since the last draft will be highlighted on the mailing list, to aid reviewers.
-Once consensus is confirmed, those issues will be labeled with `has-consensus`.
+When an issue is `closed`, it implies that the issue's proposed resolution is reflected in the draft(s).
+When a new draft is published, the issues that have been closed since the last draft will be highlighted in the draft's change notes and/or on the mailing list, to aid reviewers.

-Note that whether or not an issue is closed does **not** reflect consensus of the Working Group; an issue's `open`/`closed` state is only used to organise our discussions.
+Note that whether or not an issue is closed does not necessarily reflect consensus of the Working Group; an issue's `open`/`closed` state is only used to organise our discussions.
 If you have a question or problem with an issue in the `closed` state, please comment on it (either in the issues list or mailing list), and we'll adjust its state accordingly.

-Note that reopening issues with `has-consensus` requires new information.
+Some issues might require an explicit consensus call; if consensus is achieved in this manner, the issue will be labeled with `has-consensus`.
+Reopening issues with `has-consensus` requires new information (in the judgement of the chairs).

 ## Pull Requests